darylclarke/Commify/README.md

 - CORS configured for local development.
 - Logging is handled by Serilog (see `logs/`).
 - No authentication due to limted time.
+- Low test coverage also due to time.
 ---